open-component-model/ocm-spec/doc/01-model/02-elements.md

       type: ociArtefact
 ```

+The full list of resource types is [here](03-extensible-values.md#resource-types).

 ## References

 A component version may refer to other component versions by adding a *reference* to the component version.

+An *reference* does not habe a  blob but it has:

+- an *Identity* in the context of the component version
+- a set of labels
+- an optional digest
+-
 A reference element has the following fields:

 - **`name`** (required) *string*